The main reason for owning multifamily property has changed …

 They look around and see hands-on evidence of real inflation:

-From Builders: Over the last 4 years, builders of newly-built apartments have seen firsthand that the combined cost of bringing a new property online (land, zoning costs, impact fees, labor, lumber, asphalt, carpeting, paint, concrete, plumbing, electrical), has increased well beyond the reported core inflation rate.
+From Builders: Over the last 4 years, builders of newly-built apartments have seen firsthand that the combined cost of bringing a new property online (land, zoning costs, impact fees, labor, lumber, asphalt, carpeting, paint, concrete, plumbing, electrical), has increased well upwards of 15% from year to year.

 From Our School Administrators: Every election season, school administrators explain to us that the cost of educating our kids far exceeds the rate of inflation.
 In turn, apartment owners increase rents just to stay even with the sharp increases in property taxes.